jfrog/artifactory-cli-go/README.md

 * The *show* argument will make the command show the stored configuration.
 * The *clear* argument will make the command clear the stored configuration.

+###### Important Note

+if your Artifactory server has [encrypted password set to required](https://www.jfrog.com/confluence/display/RTF/Configuring+Security#ConfiguringSecurity-PasswordEncryptionPolicy) you should use your API Key as your password.

 ###### Examples

 Configure the Artifactory details through an interactive propmp.